Great question! One of the most common things I see is people choosing art that's too small for their wall.

 Paintings L-R: “Another Perfect Day” and “Perfect Day” by Theresa Edwards

-In this example, the painting at left is hung a little low and is the same width as the cabinet creating the block effect I just mentioned.
+In this example, the painting at left is hung a little low and is the same width as the cabinet creating the block effect just mentioned.
+(If you're going for an oversized look, then a wide piece like this can work well, but choose something taller, so the painting size doesn't closely mimic the size of furniture below it.
+More on oversized art, later.)

-The one at right has been raised to give visual resting space, and is 3/4 the width of the cabinet making for a more comfortable feel.
+The example at right has been raised to give visual resting space, and is 3/4 the width of the cabinet making for a comfortable feel.
 A tall plant or floorlamp to the right would finish it off nicely.

 No furniture? (no problem)

-Maybe you're filling a hallway or transitional wall between rooms.
-I'd use the same formula by filling 2/3 to 3/4 the width of the wall space with art.
+If you're filling a hallway or transitional wall between rooms or objects, use the same formula by filling 2/3 to 3/4 the width of the wall space with art.
 Remember when hanging multiple pieces, use the width of the entire group.

 Height of the ceiling